zolli22/30-day-chart-challenge/README.md

 ## Day 15: Multivariate

-for day 15, i took the day off to celebrate my spring break!
+for day 15, i took the day off to celebrate my spring break

 ## Day 16: Trees

+for day 16, i'm sharing some [interactive maps](https://rpubs.com/zolli/pdx_thpl) that i made last summer using the `pdxTrees` package and `leaflet`. enjoy!

 ## Day 17: Pop culture